-The EMG T System Active Single-Coil Pickups are a pre wired set that offers you higher output and wider bandwidth.
-Both of them feature an alnico magnet and offer a very simple and practical solderless installation.
+The EMG T System Active Single-Coil Pickups are a prewired set that offers higher output and wider bandwidth.
+Both feature an alnico magnet and offer a very simple and practical solderless installation.

 We started our tests with the neck pickup on clean, where we got a round tone that was modern but still kept some of the Tele neck pickup sound.
 When overdriven, this pickup provided us with a nice crunch and beefy tone that can be used in several genres.